Creatiwity/witycms-doc/installation.md

 Go to the download section of [Creatiwity](https://www.creatiwity.net) website and download the latest version of wityCMS.

 1. Extract the files from the zip folder and save it on your computer (remember to note the location).
-2. With your FTP program (eg [FileZilla](https://filezilla-project.org/)), send from your computer to your server the folder, keeping exactly the same structure (folders and files).
+2. With your FTP program (eg: [FileZilla](https://filezilla-project.org/)), send from your computer to your server the folder, keeping exactly the same structure (folders and files).

 Folder structure:
 ![](folders-01.png)